Good Scientific Practice – Protecting Scientific Integrity

 After the workshop, you will be

-- able to name important principles of good scientific practice and show their importance in conducting science, as well as for protecting your work (smallgroup exercises),
+- able to name important principles of good scientific practice and demonstrate their importance in conducting science, as well as for protecting your work (small-group exercises),

-- able to discuss important aspects of and problems with authorship, publication culture, and data management with colleagues and apply the examples to your own situation (case discussions),
+- able to discuss important aspects of and problems with authorship, publication culture, and data management with colleagues and apply the examples to your own situation (case discussions, homework),

 - able to identify various forms of scientific misconduct of different magnitudes and explain why they hinder or corrupt the process of science (case discussions and small-group exercises),